csacanam/voulti-instant-payouts/frontend/docs/FRONTEND_INTEGRATION.md

 ### 3. Create Payout

-Create a new payout transaction.
+Create a new payout transaction using bridge route configuration.

 ```http
 POST /api/payouts